SergiusTheBest/plog/README.md

 There are 5 functional parts:

-- `Logger` - is the main object
+- `Logger` - the main object, implemented as singleton
-- `Record` - keeps log message data
+- `Record` - keeps log data: time, message, etc
-- `Appender` - is a log data destination
+- `Appender` - represents a log data destination: file, console, etc
-- `Formatter` - formats log data into its string represantation
+- `Formatter` - formats log data into a string
-- `Converter` - converts formatter output into the raw buffer
+- `Converter` - converts formatter output into a raw buffer

 The log data flow is shown below: